philipwalton/blog/_posts/2012-12-22-demystifying-z-index.markdown

 1. Positioned elements with a negative z-index value (ordered by z-index value)
 2. Non-positioned elements (ordered by appearance in the HTML)
-3. Positioned elements with a z-index of `auto`, `0`, or no z-index value (ordered by appearance in the HTML)
+3. Positioned elements with a z-index value of `auto` (ordered by appearance in the HTML)
 4. Positioned elements with a positive z-index value (ordered by z-index)

 **Note:** positioned elements with negative z-indexes are ordered first within a stacking context, which means they appear behind all other elements.
 Because of this, it becomes possible for an element to appear behind its own parent, which is normally not possible.
 This will only work if the element's parent is in the same stacking context and is not the root element of that stacking context.